 Consani has worked for 20 years as a financial manager for several nonprofit organizations, primarily on the Olympic Peninsula.
 She worked for Olympic Community Action Programs in Port Townsend, and other organizations in the arts and conservation in Port Angeles and Sequim.
-She joined BMCF from the accounting department of Walla Walla County's Department of Human Services.
-Her degrees from Washington State University and Central Washington University are in Communications and Accounting.
-While in college she developed a love of eastern Washington, which was a major reason for her move to Walla Walla.
+She joined Blue Mountain Community Foundation from the accounting department of Walla Walla County's Department of Human Services.She has degrees from Washington State University and Central Washington University in communications and accounting.
+While in college, she developed a love of eastern Washington, which was a major reason for her move to Walla Walla.

 McClure was born and raised on Whidbey Island before moving east to study communications and marketing at Washington State University.
 After graduation, she decided to stay on the east side and joined Shriners Hospitals for Children Spokane in their marketing department.
 After her stint at Shriners, McClure was the resource development assistant for Boys & Girls Clubs of Spokane County, responsible for marketing and event planning projects for the organization.
 Most recently, McClure spent two years at Baker Boyer Bank, first working in the Contact Center, and then as an associate in the Trust Department.
 McClure is excited to get back into the nonprofit marketing world and make a difference in our community.